TLR Brief History

 Current State of the Committee

-Over time, the Tiny Leaders Reborn Committee expanded not only in size but also in structure.
-The committee now includes specialized roles such as Advisors and Local Play Organizers, growing to a total of 13 active members.
-Each member contributes to the development and promotion of the format through tasks ranging from rules management to community outreach.
+The committee now includes specialized roles such as Advisors and Local Play Organizers and has grown to over a dozen active members.
+Each member contributes to the development and promotion of the format through responsibilities ranging from rules management, meta analysis, tournament support, media production, and community outreach.

 Those interested in learning more about the individual members of the Committee can find more information [here - page coming soon].